CS2613-WI24-FR01B/exploration-activity-1-SaraAnna6/Howdoi.md

   use of Pythons subprocess that allowed me to run commands on the command line from the script and also retrieve the output.
 This had its limitations because it did not allow me to show the different output available.
 There are snippets of that code in my program but because I had to run it through subprocesses you can only see those features directly from the command line.
+I also had a bit of difficulty because of the version of Python that howdoi is compatible with.
+It has not been updated to the latest version, so I had to revert to Python 3.10 in order to explore this module.